What are the consequences of shoplifting?

 It depends on the job.
 Many employers do a background check and will see any arrests and convictions.
 Shoplifting convictions can be expunged so that they don’t show up on your rap sheet.
 Contact an attorney to see if the case can be erased from your record.

-When is shoplifting considered a felony?
+When is shoplifting considered a felony or a crime?

-Grading of shoplifting:
+Grading of shoplifting charges:

-Second degree: retail value of merchandise is $75,000 or more.
+Second degree: Retail value of merchandise is $75,000 or more.

 Third degree: Retail value of merchandise is less than $75,000 but more than $500.

-Fourth degree: retail value of merchandise is less than $500 but more than $200.
+Fourth degree: Retail value of merchandise is less than $500 but more than $200.

 Will Felony theft charges result in jail time?

 Maybe.
 Prosecutors usually recommend jail time for repeat shoplifting offenders and cases where the value of the property taken is very high.
-If there are circumstances about your personal life that are relevant, an experienced attorney may persuade a prosecutor to amend the shoplifting to something else or convince a court to keep you out of jail.
+If there are circumstances about your personal life that are relevant, an experienced attorney may persuade a prosecutor to amend the shoplifting charge to something else or convince a court to keep you out of jail.

 All felony cases face the possibility of state prison so effective advocacy from an attorney is required.
 If the prosecutor wants you to pay back the value of what was stolen, it is important for you to remain out of jail so that you can work and pay restitution.
 If you are stealing to support a drug habit, a drug rehabilitation program is more effective than jail.
 Maybe you can demonstrate remorse and pay back the community by doing community service.